 Chisomo is LOVING the hospital!
 "I never want to go home," he shared.
 The weekend has really helped Chisomo recover, and even though he still has pain, he is doing much better!
 The surgeons plan on operating on Chisomo again this coming Thursday, but it may be too early, so they will review Chisomo tomorrow to see if he's ready for the correction of his second leg.
 Thanks for keeping Chisomo close to your heart and in your prayers!

 The surgeons ended up deciding to operate only on Chisomo's right leg yesterday, as it would take four hours to just operate on one.
 His operation was successful, having rush rods and a plate placed in both the femur and tibia of his right leg.
 Enifa was so happy to see her brother come out of surgery, but was also super nervous to see him.
 Please continue to keep Chisomo in your prayers as he recovers from this intense operation!

 Meet Chisomo!
 He came into the hospital with his little sister Enifa this week and is currently in the operating room for his first procedure.
 Chisomo and his sister both have a condition called osteogenesis imperfecta and he is having rush rods and a plate placed in both of his legs as well as having a tibial and femur osteotomy.
 Please keep Chisomo in your prayers while he is in surgery and that he has a smooth recovery!

 Send a Message to Chisomo

-We'll deliver your message to Chisomo as soon as we see her.
+We'll deliver your message to Chisomo as soon as we see him.